Praeploy1311/Healthcare-Facility-Location-Hong-Kong/README.md

 Each dataset contains the spatial and service-related information required by the optimization model, including:

-- representative demand-node coordinates, which also serve as candidate facility locations,
+- representative demand-node coordinates, which also serve as candidate healthcare facility sites;
-- population demand associated with each demand node,
+- population demand associated with each representative demand node;
-- all retrieved public/government healthcare facility locations and the subset selected as representative existing healthcare facilities,
+- public/government healthcare facility locations retrieved from OpenStreetMap;
+- the subset selected as representative existing healthcare facilities;
-- derived service-capacity indices for the selected existing healthcare facilities, calculated in Python from healthcare service statistics following the formulation described in the study, and
+- initial service-capacity values for the selected existing healthcare facilities, derived from healthcare service statistics following the formulation described in the study; and
-- corresponding distance information used in the optimization model.
+- the corresponding spatial information required for the optimization experiments.

-The datasets were generated through the data-preparation procedure described in the study and are ready for direct use in the optimization process.
-Detailed information on the data-preparation procedure and the formulation used to derive the service-capacity indices will be provided in the associated publication.
-The DOI of the published article will be added to this repository after publication.
+The datasets were generated through the data-preparation procedure described in the study and the accompanying Supplementary Information and are provided in a ready-to-use form for the optimization experiments.

 ## Data Sources